home-assistant/developers.home-assistant/blog/2021-08-12-state_class_total.md

 If the sensor's state class is `STATE_CLASS_TOTAL`, the last_reset attribute can optionally be set to gain manual control of meter cycles; each time last_reset changes the corresponding value is used as the zero-point when calculating `sum` statistics.
-If last_reset is not set, the sensor's value when it was first added used as the zero-point when calculating `sum` statistics.
+If last_reset is not set, the sensor's value when it was first added is used as the zero-point when calculating `sum` statistics.

 Example of `STATE_CLASS_TOTAL` without last_reset: